hollowaytape/kuro-no-ken/notes.md

    * Anything in 03YSK we can tweak to avoid this?
 That's the last thing it loads before we start having problems
       * It looks like it doesn't even load this file into the proper place.
 It might just try to load it over and over
          * Does this happen with the original (compressed) file?

+* Some issue with the dumped .BSD file.
+That sucks
+   * Reinserting the extracted D010_X10.BSD file produces some similar effects to something that was happening earlier - failing to load the background, and crashing as soon as he's about to do the counterattack
+       * Why was this happening earlier...?
+I thought it was a pointer thing.
+       * Maybe a problem with the 03YSK or 03YSK01A extraction?
+I didn't reinsert those (with no changes) and it works fine.
+         * Works fine with 03YSK inserted.
+         * Works fine with 03YSK01A inserted.
+            * But doesn't work fine with all 3: 03YSK, 03YSK01A, and the BSD file inserted... maybe it's an available-memory issue?
+            * How feasible is it to edit 03YSK as the compressed version?
+            * Check the memory where the background file gets loaded, see what it is running into at the end.